detrack/elasticroute-php/README.md

 -   The individual stops, vehicles and depots can be passed into the `Plan` as either associative arrays or instances of `Detrack\ElasticRoute\Stop`, `Detrack\ElasticRoute\Vehicle` and `Detrack\ElasticRoute\Depot` respectively.
 Respective properties are the same as the associative array keys.
 -   Solving a plan returns you an instance of `Detrack\ElasticRoute\Solution`, that has mostly the same properties as `Detrack\ElasticRoute\Plan` but not the same functions (see advanced usage)
 -   Unlike when creating `Plan`'s, `Solution->stops|vehicles|depots` returns you instances of `Stop`, `Vehicle` and `Depot` accordingly instead of associative arrays.
+-   The Stops created by this method (attached to a `Detrack\ElasticRoute\Plan` object) **cannot** be seen in the dashboard of the ElasticRoute web application.
+Please refer to the Dashboard API.

 ## Advanced Usage